Learn how to make your own laundry and stain remover soap bar recipe!

-This recipe will yield approximately ten 4.5 oz. soap bars (or 12 4 oz. bars) and uses one of my wooden soapmaking molds.
+This laundry and stain remover soap bar recipe will yield approximately ten 4.5 oz. soap bars (or 12 4 oz. bars) and uses one of my wooden soapmaking molds.
 You can find 20 Mule Team Borax in most grocery and super stores in the laundry aisle.

 If you prefer to leave your bar unscented, then skip the essential oils.
 Or add your own favorite essential oil blend or skin safe fragrance oil to the recipe.
 This recipe makes a light lime scented soap.
 For more fragrance you can use up to 1 oz. of essential oils in this batch or up to 2 oz. of your favorite fragrance oil.

-To craft a handmilled version of this natural laundry and stain soap bar:
+To craft a handmilled version of this natural laundry and stain remove soap bar recipe:

 Finely grate 12 4 oz. (by weight) bars of natural cold process vegetable soap and place into a sauce pan on the stove.
 Weigh out .75 oz. of borax and dissolve in 18 fluid of distilled water.
 Then add this water to the soap and heat on medium-low until soap melts.
 (Photos of the process.)
 Now weigh out and stir in .2 oz. of your essential oil of choice, stirring to thoroughly combine.
 Finally, pour into a loaf soap mold and set aside.
 Once the soap has hardened you can remove the loaf of soap from the mold and slice into bars.
 Allow excess water to evaporate before using.